The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 Hotel Palisade: History and Views

-The Hotel Palisade, a five-story Federation freestyle building, has a rich history dating back to 1880 when a pub of the same name stood on this corner.
-The current structure, built by the Sydney Harbour Trust in 1915, was a popular spot for wharfies working in Walsh Bay and was known to be a good place to pick up some bargain goods ;-)
+The Hotel Palisade is a five-storey Federation building with history dating back to 1880 when a pub of the same name stood on this corner.
+The Sydney Harbour Trust built the current structure in 1915, and it became popular with wharfies working in Walsh Bay.
+It was also known as a good place to pick up some bargain goods.

-After being closed for seven years, the hotel underwent a $5 million restoration and reopened in 2015, combining historic charm with modern elegance.
+After being closed for seven years, the hotel had a $5 million restoration and reopened in 2015.

-The downstairs bar known as Public House has retained its original character and is a great spot to grab lunch after walking around Barangaroo Reserve.
-Prices are reasonable, with main course salads ranging from $18-20 and burgers at similar prices.
+The downstairs Public House bar has kept its original character and is a great spot for lunch after walking around Barangaroo Reserve.
+Prices are reasonable, with main course salads at $18-20 and burgers at similar prices.

 Tip: Happy Hour between 4-6pm Tuesday to Friday